 The milk comes from Fairburn Farm in British Columbia’s Cowichan Valley, the only water buffalo dairy in Canada, where owners Darrel and Anthea Archer have just begun to produce enough buffalo milk to create this new Canadian product. [continue]

-This is really fantastic news for those of us who live near the Cowichan Valley.
+This is extra good news for anyone within striking distance of the Cowichan Valley.